lamhq/tech-notes/pages/software-engineering/design/ood/design-patterns/observer.md

 Observer is one of the most commonly used design patterns.

-You’ll find the pattern in many places, including RxJava, JavaBeans, and RMI, as well as in other language frameworks, like Cocoa, Swift, and JavaScript events.
+You'll find the pattern in many places, including RxJava, JavaBeans, and RMI, as well as in other language frameworks, like Cocoa, Swift, and JavaScript events.

 ## Class Diagram